manish2866/TransferPredictor/README.md

-# ⚽ FIFA Players Analysis & Prediction Web App
+# ⚽ TransferPredictor Web App

 ## 📌 Overview
 This project is a **Streamlit-based web application** that allows users to: